-1. Vehicle-oriented wayfinding is used on key corridors of entry into the Downtown District to guide motorists from surrounding highways or other access points and combined with signage in the downtown to lead the driver to their destination is generally concentrated within the commercial areas of downtown, leading to commercial districts, key landmarks and cultural destinations
+- 1. Vehicle-oriented wayfinding is used on key corridors of entry into the Downtown District to guide motorists from surrounding highways or other access points and combined with signage in the downtown to lead the driver to their destination - Vehicle-oriented wayfinding shall be retro-reflective with larger lettering to increase legibility at night - 2.
+Pedestrian-oriented wayfinding is generally concentrated within the commercial areas of downtown, leading to commercial districts, key landmarks and cultural destinations